piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 ### Day 16: Issue and troubleshooting Azure DevOps
+- In this video, we will discuss the most common issues you have faced throughout the series and solutions to those.
+**Status**: Video is live, check out 👉 [Day16](https://github.com/piyushsachdeva/AzureDevOps-Zero-to-Hero/tree/main/Day16) 👈 folder for notes and useful links ✅

 ### Contributions are welcome:
 You can raise the pull request to contribute to the course material; please remember to star the repository.